zalyoung/gitlab-handbook/content/handbook/security/security-assurance/governance_and_field_security_team_charter.md

 The scope of the Governance program is company-wide.
 Governance collaborates with all cross-functional teams to support security awareness, internal security evangelism, automation, policy and procedure management, and compliance monitoring and oversight activities.

+### Automation

+The scope of the Automation program is primarily Assurance, with impacts company-wide.
+Automation collaborates with cross-functional teams to develop automated solutions to increase security efficiency, accuracy, and scope for all other Assurance programs.

 ## Strengths and skills

 ### Field Security